thoughtbot/stylelint-config/README.md

 ## About

-thoughtbot Stylelint Config is maintained by Tyson Gach.
+thoughtbot stylelint Config is maintained by Tyson Gach.

 ![thoughtbot](http://presskit.thoughtbot.com/images/thoughtbot-logo-for-readmes.svg)

-thoughtbot Stylelint Config is maintained and funded by thoughtbot, inc.
+thoughtbot stylelint Config is maintained and funded by thoughtbot, inc.
 The names and logos for thoughtbot are trademarks of thoughtbot, inc.

 We love open source software!
 See [our other projects][community] or